 Tom Lawrenson Prize

-The prize, established in 1983 by the department of French Studies to commemorate the work of the late Professor T E Lawrenson, the first head of the department, is awarded annually to the undergraduate with the best overall performance in the final examinations for a degree in French Studies or in French Studies and another major subject.
+The prize was established in 1983 by the Department of French Studies to commemorate the work of the late Professor T E Lawrenson, the first head of the department.
+It is awarded annually to the undergraduate with the best overall performance in their final year.
 It consists of books or book tokens to the value of £50.
-The prize was first awarded in 1983.
-In 2005 the terms of the prize were extended to include all single and major students registered within the Department of Languages and Cultures.

 Max Adereth Memorial Prize

-The prize takes the form of a book token to the value of £50 and is awarded annually to the Second Year undergraduate who offers the best all-round performance in single or combined major in French Studies, and who has made a contribution to the cultural and social life of the French studies section.
+The prize takes the form of a book token to the value of £50 and is awarded annually to the second year undergraduate who offers the best all-round performance in single or combined major degrees and who has made a contribution to the cultural and social life of the Department.
 The prize remembers Max Adereth, who was a Senior Lecturer in French Studies in the 70s and 80s, and an expert on French Committed poetry.
-Max died relatively young, and colleagues’ contributions made up the prize, first awarded in 1991.
-In 2005 the terms of the prize were extended to include all single and combined major students registered within the Department of Languages and Cultures.

 Lola Maud Dalton Prizes